 At this point, I preheat my oven to 500°F on convection bake, but if you don’t have a convection oven, bake at 525°F. I put a stone or steel on the middle rack of the oven, but again, you scan skip the stone at the cost of some volume with your bread.
 With a stone or steel, you’ll want to preheat an hour to an hour and a half prior to baking.
 I preheat after I’ve shaped the dough, so I don’t have to worry about hoagies again until l bake.

 I prefer to bake one hoagie at a time in a home oven.
 You can do more than that, but do no more than two at a time.
 Lightly cover your peel with a light uniform dusting of semolina flour (or regular flour if that’s all you have).
 Roll the dough onto your peel (carefully so it doesn’t fall on the floor), and shake it a few times to make sure it moves freely.

 Get a lame ready and dip the blade in water.

 With the lame (or you can use a knife if you don’t have one), slash the dough vertically using the corner of the blade.
 Cut deep across the entire length of the dough.

-Bake for 12 minutes or until golden brown.
+Bake until golden brown—around 12 minutes.
 In general, if you’re nervous about doneness for a bread, you can test the interior temperature with an instant-read thermometer.
-Approximately 200F is a good goal.
-For this recipe, once it's golden brown, it should be fine.
+Approximately 200F is a good goal for bread.
+For this hoagie recipe, once it’s golden brown, it’s very likely to be done.

-When ready to serve, cut lengthwise with a good bread knife.
 Keep the roll uncut until you’re ready to use it.
-I prefer to cut almost all the way through, almost like a hot dog bun, rather than cutting the roll into two separate halves.
-The roll can then be folded open and stuffed.
+When ready to serve, cut the roll lengthwise with a good bread knife.
+I prefer to cut almost all the way through, almost like a hot dog bun, rather than cutting the roll into two separate halves, so there’s a sort of hinge on the side of the cut roll.
+The roll can then be opened, scooped (if you so desire) and stuffed.